LogtalkDotOrg/logtalk3/manuals/sources/devtools/diagrams.rst

 Simply load your Prolog module application and its dependencies and then use diagram entity, directory, or file predicates.
 Library diagram predicates are not supported.
-See the ``SCRIPT.txt`` file for some usage examples.
+See the ``SCRIPT.txt`` file in the tool directory for some usage examples.
 Note that support for diagrams with links to API documentation is quite limited, however, due to the lack of Prolog standards.

 Creating diagrams for plain Prolog files
 ----------------------------------------